-A was born in, and is a citizen of, Country B. A became a permanent resident of the United States in Year 1 for employment reasons.
-In Year 2, A left the United States and returned with her family to Country B, where she is subject to tax on her worldwide income.
-A relinquished her green card (expatriated) on Date C. On the date of A's expatriation, her net worth exceeded the applicable amount set forth in section 877(a)(2).
+A was born in, and is a citizen of, Country B. Due to her husband's employment in the United States, A became a U.S. lawful permanent resident in Year 1.
+In Year 2, A relinquished her green card when she and her husband left the United States because he was assigned by his employer to work in Country C. A's husband's employer later asked him to return to the United States, and A obtained a new green card in Year 3.
+In Year 4, A's husband retired, and they left the United States again, this time to return permanently with their family to Country B, where A is subject to tax on her worldwide income.
+She has since relinquished her green card.
+A's date of expatriation is Date D, which is the date she began claiming tax treaty benefits as a resident of Country B. On the date of A's expatriation, her net worth exceeded the applicable amount set forth in section 877(a)(2).